 As long as you meet the credit and eligibility requirements, Cash App will review your application.
-If your application is accepted, you will receive a confirmation email and will be able to start borrowing from Cash App immediately- if the feature is available to you.
+If your application is accepted, you will receive a confirmation email and can start borrowing from Cash App immediately- if the feature is available to you.

 Pros and Cons of Borrowing Through Cash App

 Convenience is the biggest advantage of Cash App borrowing.
-With just a few clicks, users can apply for a loan and receive the cash they need right away.
-This is especially helpful when you don't have the time to wait for a traditional loan to be approved.
+With just a few clicks, users can apply for a loan and receive the cash they need immediately.
+This is especially helpful when you don’t have the time to wait for a traditional loan to be approved.

 Another great benefit is that the application process is quick and easy.
 All you need to do is provide your personal information, such as your name and address, and you’re good to go.

 The downside of borrowing through Cash App is that it can be expensive.